NOTICE: These instructions are applicable for Unreal Engine 4.19.2. SpeedTree will not work with earlier versions of UE4.

 Import the .st file as you would any other asset.
 You may want to make a folder for your model to keep the resulting assets organized as pictured below.
 Press “Import” to import your model.

-You have a number of options during import that are presented to you in the import dialog.
+Several options are presented during the import process.
 First is the choice between 3D geometry, billboards, or both.
 If a tree will only be used close-up, it is a “hero” tree, or you otherwise have trouble with the billboard as the lowest LOD (as is sometimes the case with dynamic shadows falling on the flat billboard geometry), you can choose to ignore the billboard mesh.
 Or, if a tree will only be used far away and you want to save loading the 3D geometry, you can only import the billboard.
 Just importing the billboard mesh also creates a static mesh that can be used with UE4's foliage layers.

 In the import dialog, you can also choose to include detail, specular, and branch seam blending in the materials used on the 3D tree.
 You can also add vertex processing to the materials, which puts a special SpeedTree node into the material that can handle wind, billboarding, and other effects computed per-vertex on the tree.